 10 breathtaking places you shouldn’t miss along the Wild Atlantic Way

-Recently named as one of the most Instagrammed road trips in all of Europe, it’s not hard to see why thousands of tourists – both domestic and international (at least in pre-Covid times) – flock to the Wild Atlantic Way each year.
+Named as one of the most Instagrammed road trips in all of Europe, it’s not hard to see why thousands of tourists flock to the Wild Atlantic Way each year.

 Comprising 2,500km of spectacular coastline, it’s undoubtedly one of the country’s most beautiful scenic drives.
 Renowned for its rugged views and lush landscapes, there’s plenty to see and do along the way… but, where to start?!

-With another summer of Irish staycations looking likely, we’re already planning what route we’ll take this time.
-We’ve compiled a list of our top ten must-visits when making your way around the Wild Atlantic Way so you can do the same.
+Another summer of Irish staycations is upon us, but the adventures are only just beginning.
+We’ve compiled a list of our top 10 must-visits when making your way around the Wild Atlantic Way so you can do the same.

 Sliabh Liag Cliffs, Co Donegal